-Australia's specialist pharmacy review service for personal injury insurers
+Australia's leading pharmacy review service for personal injury insurers

 Built for this.
 Nothing else.

-IMM was purpose-built to do one thing: provide independent pharmacist opinions and medication management for personal injury insurance claims.
-It's not one of many services we offer - it's the only thing we do.
+IMM wasn't adapted from another service line or bolted onto a broader medico-legal panel.
+It was designed from the ground up for one purpose: specialist pharmacist opinions and medication management for personal injury claims.
 That singular focus shapes everything, from how we train our pharmacists to how we engage with treating doctors and deliver reports.

 10,000+